SWETHA464/BookStore-Webstie/README.md

 Overview

-Welcome to the Bookstore Website, an interactive and user-friendly platform for book enthusiasts.
+The Bookstore Website, an interactive and user-friendly platform for book enthusiasts.
 Built with HTML, CSS, and JavaScript, this website allows users to explore a vast collection of books, read reviews, and seamlessly make purchases.
 Designed with a responsive layout, it ensures an optimal experience across laptops, tablets, and mobile devices.

 Key Features 🚀